vedph/cadmus-codicology/docs/cod-sheet-labels.md

 So, we can first imagine a bidimensional **table**, having 1 **row** per _physical sheet_ in the current manuscript, and thus being uniformly labelled like `1r`, `1v`, `2r`, `2v`, etc.

-Each of these rows has a number of **columns** equal to all the labels we want to attach to the sheets, plus 0 or 1 column to describe how sheets are related to _quires_.
+Each of these rows has a number of **columns** equal to all the labels we want to attach to the sheets, plus a fixed column to describe how sheets are related to _quires_.
 So, at a minimum we have a single column for quires.
 Usually anyway several other columns get added for numbering systems, catchwords, quire signatures, and quire register signatures.

-- rows (`CodSheetRow[]`)
+- rows (`CodSheetRow[]`):
   - id\* (`string`): the physical sheet ID, equal to the physical sheet [CodLocation](cod-location.md) string value (`1r`, `1v`, `2r`, `2v`... etc).
   - columns (`CodSheetColumn[]`):
     - id\* (`string`): assigned according to a convention (see below).
-    - value: the cell's value.
+    - value (`string`): the cell's value.
-    - note
+    - note (`string`)
 - endleaves (`CodEndleaf[]`):
   - location\* (`string`): the endleaf location.
 This links these data to the endleaf row's ID in the table.
-  - material\* (`string`) 📚cod-endleaf-materials
+  - material\* (`string`) 📚 `cod-endleaf-materials`
   - chronotope\* (🧱 [AssertedChronotope](https://github.com/vedph/cadmus-bricks/blob/master/docs/asserted-chronotope.md)):
     - place (🧱 [AssertedPlace](https://github.com/vedph/cadmus-bricks/blob/master/docs/asserted-place.md))
       - tag (`string` 📚 `chronotope-tags`)